Arko98/TALLIP-FakeNews-Dataset/README.md

 ACM Transaction on Asian and Low-Resource Language Information Processing (ACM-TALLIP) Journal by Arkadipta De, Dibyanayan Bandyopadhyay, Baban Gain and Asif Ekbal in a joint research work from IIT Hyderabad and IIT Patna.

+# Research Paper Link
+To be updated soon.

 # Contents:
 1) English Version of Dataset (Train and Test)
 2) Hindi Version of Dataset (Train and Test)